-Incompatible land uses or activities are those which adversely affect the efficient operation of infrastructure or restrict its ability to be maintained.
+Incompatible subdivisions, land uses or activities are those which adversely affect the efficient operation of infrastructure, or its ability to give full effect to any consent or other authorisation, restrict its ability to be maintained, or restrict the ability to upgrade where the effects of the upgrade are the same or similar in character, intensity, and scale.
 It may also include new land uses that are sensitive to activities associated with infrastructure.

-Protecting regionally significant infrastructure does not mean that all land uses or activities under, over, or alongside are prevented.
-The Wellington Regional Council and city and district councils will need to ensure that activities provided for in a district or regional plan are compatible with the efficient operation and maintenance of the infrastructure and any effects that may be associated with that infrastructure.
+Protecting regionally significant infrastructure does not mean that all land uses or activities under, over, or adjacent are prevented.
+The Wellington Regional Council and city and district councils will need to ensure that activities provided for in a district or regional plan are compatible with the efficient operation, maintenance, and upgrading (where effects are the same or similar in character, intensity, and scale) of the infrastructure and any effects that may be associated with that infrastructure.
+Competing considerations need to be weighed on a case by case basis to determine what is appropriate in the circumstances.